-Home » How to Play Contract Rummy
+Home » How To Play Contract Rummy Game?

-How to Play Contract Rummy
+How To Play Contract Rummy Game?

 by Team Taj Rummy

-How To Play Contract Rummy
+How To Play Contract Rummy Game?

-What Is Contract Rummy
+What Is Contract Rummy?

 • The main objective of the game is to be the first player to complete all their contracts.